medgift/iMIMIC-RCVs/README.md

 ## Dependencies
 This code runs in Python >= 2.7.
-Keras >= 2.1 and Tensorflow backend are required.
+Keras >= 2.1 with Tensorflow backend.

 To install the list of dependencies run: